dfkaye/where.js/README.md

 ## CoffeeScript format

-As of Jan 2014, the 3-asterisk comment sequences are the only item not directly translatable to CoffeeScript.
+As of Jan 2014, the 3-asterisk comment sequences and line comments are the only items not directly translatable to CoffeeScript.

 ### embedded table with backticks